 Me: Why did you retire?

-WSN: I was planning that for a long time.
-We opened a retirement account as soon as I become the co-owner of the practice.
+WSN: We were planning our retirement for a long time.
+I opened a retirement account as soon as I become the co-owner of the practice.
 Together with my wife we contributed to it diligently and with professional help achieved our monetary target.
 Our family life was becoming more clear.
 My father died a few years ago and my mother recently.
 Children were educated and are on their own.
 House , which was built for seven people, became to big for two of us.
-Climate in health care has changed to the point that it interfered with my ideas of medical practice.
-Professionally I achieved as much as I could and didn’t see myself as a surgeon for life.
+Climate in health care has changed to the point that it interfered with my vision of medical practice.
+Professionally I achieved as much as I could, and I didn’t see myself as a surgeon for life.
 It was time to close this chapter and move to the next.
-Retirement seemed to be logical and natural step.
+Retirement seemed to be logical and a natural step.
 We did it seamlessly and on our terms.
-There were and still are significant issues to resolve, but in general we are happy.
+There were and still are significant issues to be solved, but in general, we are happy.
 So many things have changed, but we have to address each one in a time.

 Me: Do you regret not retiring earlier?

 WSN: Absolutely not.
 It was the right time.
 Timing was not decided by a single factor.
 Our professional careers, personal family matters and financial picture all pointed in the same direction.
 There is a time for everything.
 It was time for a next chapter.